-Django Governance Score
+Django AI Security Score

 The most deployed Python web framework has 1,995 test files but zero enforcement hooks.